 Let’s be frank, blanket statements like that are total rubbish.
 In fact at Intel Corporation, the origin of OKRs, they use individual OKRs tied to incentive plans.
-With a stock market return of around 15,000% since the introduction of OKRs, it would appear that it's worked out quite well for them.
+With a stock market return of around 15,000% since introducing OKR, it would appear that it’s worked out quite well for them.

 Great, so we should all do individual OKRs?

-Well, no. The challenge with individual OKRs is they pull on the entire objective of having an organisation - that is the sum of a team is greater than the outcome of an individual.
-Creating individual incentives only encourages individuals to optimise their own performance, with little concern for the broader priorities.
-As Deming once said “People with targets and jobs dependent upon meeting them will probably meet the targets - even if they have to destroy the enterprise to do it.”
+Well, no. The challenge with individual OKRs is they pull on the entire objective of having an organisation – that is the sum of a team is greater than the outcome of an individual.
+Creating individual incentives only encourages individuals to optimise their own performance.
+Unsurprisingly, this comes at the expense of team-level goals.
+As Deming once said, “People with targets and jobs dependent upon meeting them will probably meet the targets – even if they have to destroy the enterprise to do it.”

-As we learnt from Edwin Manica, one of the leaders at Intel Corporation, for individual OKR setting to work well, the practice needs to be a mature activity in your organisation, where there is strong alignment to your values, a clear strategy, team objectives and following consistent themes.
-With this level of maturity, you can create individual OKRs which enable people to contribute to border priorities and find opportunities to develop one self.
+As we learnt from Edwin Manica, an ex-Intel leader, individual OKRs only work when it’s a mature practice at your business.
+There must be strong alignment to your values and strategy., team objectives, and following consistent themes.
+With this level of maturity, you can create individual OKRs which enable people to contribute to border priorities and find opportunities to develop oneself.